Templates | Accounts Receivable Ledger

 What are accounts receivable on a balance sheet?

 Accounts receivable represent the money that customers owe your business for goods or services they’ve already received but haven’t paid for yet.
-You’ll find it listed as a current asset on your balance sheet because it’s expected to be paid within a short period—usually 30 to 90 days.
-In short, it’s the unpaid invoices your business is waiting to collect, and it plays a big role in understanding your company’s short-term financial health.
+You’ll find it listed as a current asset on your balance sheet because it’s expected to be paid within a short period, usually 30 to 90 days.
+It’s the unpaid invoices your business is waiting to collect, and it plays a big role in understanding your company’s short-term financial health.

 What is the formula for average accounts receivable?